castorini/pyserini/docs/working-with-cord19.md

 ## Collection Access

-The follow snippet of code allows you to iterate through all articles in the collection (note that although we use the `Cord19AbstractCollection`, `raw` _does_ provide access to the entire full-text:
+The following snippet of code allows you to iterate through all articles in the collection (note that although we use the `Cord19AbstractCollection`, `raw` _does_ provide access to the full text:

 ```python
 from pyserini.collection import pycollection